Student Academic Policies

 single academic quarter

-Repeat or take equivalent course or dismiss
+Repeat, take equivalent course, or dismiss

 3 course failures in a single